cs411-alawini/fa23-cs411-team090-Makabaka/doc/Proposal.md

 4. **Recommendation System**: Users can receive personalized game recommendations based on their preferences and gaming history.
 5. **Reviews and Ratings**: Users can view and contribute reviews and ratings for different games.

-/////////////////
-    Our platform will serve two types of users: general users looking to explore and find new games, and developers or market analysts seeking detailed analytics and insights into game trends.
-The users will be able to:

 1. **Explore Games**: Browse through a comprehensive list of games available on Steam, with detailed information on each game, including description, genre, release date, price, and popularity metrics.